“When my dad died, Christmas died, too.”

 Your kindness this Christmas will bring comfort for Ray and many others like him.

 “Christmas died for me when dad died.
-But in some ways, it’s still special.
-Because I feel that everyone I’ve lost is still with me in spirit.
-They haven’t gone, not really.
+I realise now though that it is still special because I feel that everyone I’ve lost is still with me in spirit.
+They've not gone, not really.
 I keep them close to my heart and remember them, especially at Christmas.

 “I know there is still good in me.
-My time is not up.
-I’m still trying to work out my purpose in life.
+I’m still trying to work out my purpose in life - my time isn't up yet.
 Coming to Hutt St Centre, and feeling good about myself, with the support I have here, keeps me going.
 I really do believe that things will get better, with time.”

 Your donation today could be just the change Ray needs.